 Line Pack Management

-First Gas will use reasonable endeavours to maintain Line Pack between the upper and lower Acceptable Line Pack Limits.
-First Gas will determine limits which it considers sufficient for it to provide all DNC and Supplementary Capacity while complying with its Security Standard Criteria and any other obligations it has under this Code.
+First Gas will use reasonable endeavours to maintain the Line Pack between the lower and upper limits it determines (respectively, the lower and upper Acceptable Line Pack Limits) will enable it to:

+meet its current obligations to provide all DNC and Supplementary Capacity;

+provide Running Mismatch Tolerance for Shippers and OBA Parties, subject to:

+not affecting its ability to provide additional transmission capacity;

+not unduly increasing the risk of breaching an Acceptable Line Pack Limit;

+providing a reasonable allowance for Specific HDQ/DDQ and AHPs; and

+providing for park and loan service (where First Gas elects to offer such service); and

+meet any other obligations it has under this Code, including any obligations it has to Interconnected Parties set out in section 7.

-Where First Gas determines that a breach of the relevant Acceptable Line Pack Limit is likely without any preventative action, First Gas will (except during a Critical Contingency, Force Majeure Event or Emergency) take steps to ensure that Line Pack remains within the Acceptable Line Pack Limits, including by:
+Where it determines that a breach of an Acceptable Line Pack Limit is likely without any corrective action, First Gas will (subject to a Critical Contingency, Force Majeure Event or Emergency):

-where practical, moving Gas from one part of the Transmission System to another; and/or

-issuing a Low Line Pack Notice or a High Line Pack Notice; and/or
+where time and circumstances permit, issue a Low or High Line Pack Notice (as applicable); or

-buying or selling Gas to manage Line Pack (Balancing Gas).
+where time and circumstances do not permit, or where corrective action in response to its prior issuance of a Low or High Line Pack Notice did not result in sufficient corrective action, use reasonable endeavours to buy or sell Gas to manage Line Pack (Balancing Gas).

 When buying or selling Balancing Gas, First Gas will (without limiting any of its other obligations under this Code) use reasonable endeavours to undertake that transaction in the most cost effective, efficient and transparent manner, including via a Gas Market.